dmitriz/cpsfy/README.md

     : resBack(...results)
   )
 ```

-Now we can chain these CPS funcitons exactly like promises,
+Now we can chain these CPS funcitons exactly like Promises,
 passing only the first callback, and handle all errors at the end in the second callback.
 ```js
 promiseStyle